 That being said, battery life might be an issue.
 For Ironman events and other daylong workouts, 14 hours may not be enough.
 But knowing that a bigger battery means a bigger, heavier watch – and that the wrist-based HRM requires more power – less battery-usage per charge is inevitable.

 Ultimately, the Forerunner 735XT is a powerful, function-heavy GPS watch.
-The only similar option available right now is the fenix 3 HR.
+The only similar option available right now is the fenix 5 series.
 While that’s an amazing watch, it’s much heavier and more expensive than the Forerunner 735XT.

 It’s actually pretty amazing that there is such a wide range of top of the line GPS watches available right now.
 Choosing which one comes down to needs.
 If you want a feature-rich, lightweight GPS watch with wrist-based heart rate monitoring, the Forerunner 735XT is the best option on the market.